numpy/archive/other_meetings/2022-07-12-SciPy2022_Team_Summit.md

 # NumPy Team Summit

-(Mildly reformatted version of google docs used during the meeting.)
+(Mildly reformatted version of Google Docs used during the meeting.)

 **Date: 2022-07-12**